Overview of Arizona Mortgages

 30-Year Fixed Mortgage Rates in Arizona

-Unless you’re gifted a home or you pay cash for your home (which is easier to do when it’s a low-price foreclosure) you’ll likely have to get a mortgage to buy a home in Arizona.
+Unless you’re gifted a home or you pay cash for your home (which is easier to do when it’s a low-price foreclosure), you’ll likely have to get a mortgage to buy a home in Arizona.
 Most homebuyers opt for a 30-year fixed-rate mortgage.
-It’s the Old Faithful of mortgages.
-You have plenty of time (30 years) to pay back the loan and your interest rate won’t change unless you decide to refinance your mortgage.
+It’s the old standby of mortgages.
+You have plenty of time - 30 years - to pay back the loan and your interest rate won’t change unless you decide to refinance your mortgage.

 Arizona Jumbo Loan Rates

-In most counties, a home loan that’s $417,000 or less is a “conforming loan.”
+In most counties, a home loan that’s $647,200 or less is a conforming loan.
 A mortgage that’s over the conforming loan limit in a given county is considered a jumbo loan.
-Jumbo loans have higher interest rates than conforming (read: normal) loans.
+Jumbo loans have higher interest rates than conforming, also known as conventional, loans.
 The higher interest rates that come with jumbo loans are another good reason to buy a home that’s well within your budget so you don’t have to borrow such a hefty sum.

 Arizona ARM Loan Rates

-Adjustable-rate mortgages come with an introductory interest rate that’s often lower than the going rate for fixed-rate mortgages.
+Adjustable-rate mortgages (ARMs) come with an introductory interest rate that’s often lower than the going rate for fixed-rate mortgages.
 So, if you’re planning to buy a home and live there for a short time, the ARM can be a good option because you can take advantage of the low introductory rate.
-They’re more popular with people who plan to flip the home they’re buying, or who plan to move on once they start a family.
+They’re more popular with people who plan to flip the home they’re buying, or who plan to move on in a few years.

 Arizona Mortgage Resources

-Need a little help turning your Arizona homebuying dreams into reality?
-The Arizona Housing Finance Authority (AzHFA) has resources that can help you with your mortgage.
+SmartAsset compiled a list of resources to help turn your Arizona homebuying dreams into reality.
+The Arizona Department of Housing (ADOH) has resources that can help you with your mortgage.
 One resource is the “HOME Plus” Home Loan Program.
-It’s a program that offers 30-year fixed-rate mortgages at low rates, with down payment assistance that can be put toward closing costs or your down payment.
-Depending on the loan type you choose (Fannie Mae, Freddie Mac, FHA, USDA, VA) and your credit score, the down payment assistance can be between 2 and 5% of the loan amount.
+The program offers 30-year fixed-rate mortgages at low rates with assistance that can be put toward closing costs or your down payment.
+Depending on the loan type you choose (Fannie Mae, Freddie Mac, FHA, USDA, VA) and your credit score, the down payment assistance can be between 0% and 5% of the loan amount.

 The program puts limits on the loan-to-value ratio of the homes you can buy.
 That ratio is the amount of the mortgage divided by the sales price.
-It can’t be lower than 95%.
+The minimum ranges from 95% to 100%, depending on the mortgage type.
 There are also geographical restrictions.
 The program is not available in Pima County, and the FHA, USDA and VA versions of the program aren’t available in Maricopa or Pima County.
 To take advantage of the program you must work with a HOME Plus participating lender.

-If you’re already a homeowner and you’re behind on your mortgage payments or at risk of foreclosure you can call the state’s toll-free line for free counseling.
-To help you lower your monthly payments you can apply for the federal government’s Home Affordable Refinance Program through a participating Arizona lender.
+If you’re already a homeowner and you’re behind on your mortgage payments or at risk of foreclosure, you can call the state’s toll-free line for free counseling.

 Arizona Mortgage Taxes